Bake or Break

 3-Ingredient Shortbread Cookies

-These soft, buttery Shortbread Cookies are wonderfully easy to make with just THREE ingredients!
+This wonderfully easy shortbread cookie recipe makes soft, buttery cookies with just THREE ingredients!
 You’ll love the versatility of this recipe, too.
 You can make them as cutouts, drop cookies, or bars!

 No matter how you bake them, these shortbread cookies are sure to be a favorite.
 Make them for a simple baking project on a lazy weekend, or whip up a batch to share during the holidays!

 Classic shortbread cookies are soft, crumbly, sweet cookies that originated in Scotland.
-This type of simple cookies has a buttery flavor that’s been adored for centuries.
+This type of simple cookie has a buttery flavor that’s been adored for centuries.

 While shortbread is usually made with a ratio of 1 part sugar to 2 parts butter to 3 to 4 parts flour, you’ll find that there are many variations that stray from that traditional ratio.
 Unlike many cookies, shortbread is made without a leavening agent like baking powder and baking soda.